Topic Number 202 - Tax Payment Options

 - Payment with cash at a retail partner.

-The IRS charges a user fee when you enter into a standard installment agreement or a payroll deduction agreement.
+The IRS charges a user fee when you enter into a payment plan; however, if you are a low-income taxpayer, this user fee is reduced and possibly waived or reimbursed when certain conditions apply.
 See Additional Information on Payment Plans for more details.

 - If you haven't filed your return yet, you may submit Form 9465.pdf or attach a written request for a payment plan with the monthly payment amount and due date to the front of your return.

-- If you have filed your tax return and can't pay in full, you may request an installment agreement for your current tax liabilities using the OPA application.
+- If you have filed your tax return and can't pay in full, you may request a payment plan (including an installment agreement) for your current tax liabilities using the OPA application.
 Even if the IRS hasn't yet issued you a bill, you may establish a pre-assessed agreement by entering the balance you'll owe from your tax return or notice of deficiency when prompted by OPA.

-- If you can't provide full payment after receiving a bill from the IRS, you may request an installment agreement using the OPA application.
+- If you can't provide full payment after receiving a bill from the IRS, you may request a payment plan (including an installment agreement) using the OPA application.
 You also may submit Form 9465.pdf or attach a written request for a payment plan to the front of your bill.

 Installment agreements by direct debit and payroll deduction enable you to make timely payments automatically and reduce the possibility of default.
 These convenient payment methods also allow you to avoid the time and expense of mailing monthly payments.